Siegel-Lab/BioSmoother/Manual.md

 If you trigger Smoother to rerender the heatmap, the status bar will display that smoother is rendering and the reason why.

-#### Changing analysis parameters on-the-fly
-On the right-hand side of the interface, there are several tabs with buttons and sliders.
-These can be used to change several analysis parameters on-the-fly.
-These buttons and sliders are grouped into several tabs that will be explained in the next chapters.

-##### The File tab
+### The File tab
 In the :kbd:`File` tab of Smoother, there are three sub-tabs\: :kbd:`->Presetting`, :kbd:`->Export`, and :kbd:`->Info`.

-###### The Presetting sub-tab
+#### The Presetting sub-tab
 :kbd:`File->Presetting` allows performing analysis with predetermined settings.
-Three analyses are already preconfigured and available on Smoother for doing normalisations as in GRID-seq (@todo ref), RADICL-seq (@todo ref), and for mirroring data and performing iterative correction (@todo ref) for Hi-C data.
-It is also possible to save the current settings configured on Smoother as a new pre-set analysis, this will save all configuration but not the zoomed area of the session.
+Three analyses are already preconfigured and available on Smoother for doing normalisations as in GRID-seq (@todo ref), RADICL-seq (@todo ref), as well as one for Hi-C data.
+It is also possible to save the current settings configured on Smoother as a new presetting.

-###### The Export sub-tab
+#### The Export sub-tab
-:kbd:`File->Export` allows to save the interactome data with the settings of the current session either as a TSV text file with the interactions or as a picture in SVG or PNG format.
-It is possible to export the visible region or mark the option to export the full matrix instead.
+:kbd:`File->Export` allows to save the interactome data with the settings of the current session either as a TSV text file or as a picture in SVG or PNG format.
+It is possible to export only the visible region or the full heatmap using the :guilabel:`export full matrix instead of visible region` checkbox.
 -	The path for the exported files can be specified on the :guilabel:`Output Prefix` box.
 -	The format can be selected clicking on the :guilabel:`Format` dropdown.
 -	If files need to be exported to the server instead of downloading them it is possible to tick the box :guilabel:`Export files to server instead of downloading them`